jacobemcken/jacobemcken.github.io/_posts/2004-06-25-phpwiki-problems-with-virtualhost.markdown

 categories:
 - Debian
 tags: []
-comments: []
+comments: false
 ---
-<p>I tried installing the package <b>phpwiki<&#47;b> and the installation went (like almost always with Debian) smooth.
-But I use severel `VirtualHost`'s and when i tried to access phpwiki I was met with an error 404 :(</p>
+I tried installing the package <b>phpwiki</b> and the installation went (like almost always with Debian) smooth.
+But I use severel `VirtualHost`'s and when i tried to access phpwiki I was met with an error 404 :(

-<p>After googling around I found that RewriteRules isn't inheritet from the default apache settings into a VirtualHost neither is the RewriteEngine setting.</p>
+After googling around I found that RewriteRules isn't inheritet from the default apache settings into a VirtualHost neither is the RewriteEngine setting.

-<p>Put this in each VirtualHost which should have phpwiki enabled:</p>
+Put this in each VirtualHost which should have phpwiki enabled:

-<p>    RewriteEngine on<br />
+    RewriteEngine on
-    RewriteOptions inherit</p>
+    RewriteOptions inherit

-<p>Note if you have more global RewriteRules than phpwiki these will also be enabled.</p>
+Note if you have more global RewriteRules than phpwiki these will also be enabled.